 Additionally, the researchers found the number of dementia cases worldwide could be reduced by 5 percent if all people stopped smoking.
 It’s particularly important to stop smoking later in life, they say, to reduce neurotoxins and improve heart health, which in turn improves brain health.

-Other interventions likely to reduce dementia rates include and treating high blood pressure and diabetes.
+Other interventions likely to reduce dementia rates include increased physical activity and treating high blood pressure and diabetes.

 The study authors say the report can offer guidance on ways to reduce the risk of dementia throughout life and improve the care for those living with the disease.

-“This includes providing safe and effective social and health care interventions in order to ,” Schneider said.
+“This includes providing safe and effective social and health care interventions in order to integrate people with dementia within their communities,” Schneider said.
 “Hopefully this will also ensure that people with dementia, their families and caregivers, encounter a society that accepts and supports them.”

 It’s important to note that lifestyle interventions will not delay or prevent all dementia cases.
 But the researchers say they are hopeful that the report will help shift more focus to concrete steps that can be taken to help avoid the disease.